NVIDIA/NeMo-RL/docs/guides/sft_openmathinstruct2.md

     data.dataset_key=test
 ```

-Use `generation.model_name` to specify the path to the HuggingFace checkpoint.
+Use `generation.model_name` to specify the path to the Hugging Face checkpoint.

 ## Results
 Using the above instructions to train a Llama-3.1-8B model for 1 epoch on the train_1M version of the OpenMathInstruct-2 dataset, we get the following loss curve: